pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help.md

 ### Help Keyboard Shortcuts
 Shows a list of keyboard shortcuts.

+# Automation with the **netshg** protocol

+Example: in a command window, type ```"start netshg:action:run;cmd:netshwlanshowdriver;;```.
+The Netshg program will start and the netsh wlan show driver command will be run.

+You can run multiple commands, seperated with double-semicolons.

+Only commands listed in the "Show" menu can be run; no other command is permitted.
+The commands are abbreviated from what is listed in the command list: spaces are removed

 # Technical Details
 ## Where is the data from?
 The NetshG program gets its information by running the Netsh and similar commands.
 It's not a re-implementation of NETSH at all.